|J.D., 2001, University of Colorado Law School|

 Prior to joining the firm, Jason served as Deputy Attorney General and Assistant Solicitor General for the State of Colorado.
 In that capacity, he served as the Attorney General's senior legal and policy advisor and liaison to the Governor, all state departments and the legislature.
 Jason assisted the Attorney General in managing over 200 attorneys and litigated many significant cases for the State of Colorado in all levels of state and federal courts including amicus participation at the U.S. Supreme Court.
 Jason also represented the Attorney General on the Title Setting Review Board, reviewing citizen initiatives for the statewide election ballot, and successfully led the Attorney General's Internet-safety effort in 2006 to create a new law making it a crime to lure a child over the internet for illicit purposes.

-Jason practiced in the private sector focusing on public policy, regulatory/administrative law, election law and appellate advocacy.
+Prior to his government service, Jason practiced in the private sector focusing on public policy, regulatory/administrative law, election law and appellate advocacy.
 He also served as a law clerk for The Honorable Nathan B. Coats of the Colorado Supreme Court and for the Columbine Review Commission investigating the 1999 shootings at Columbine High School.

 Ongoing representation of leading law firm in complex investigation by Colorado Attorney General of firm's foreclosure practices.